GabrielSolana29/rs_fNIRS_PD/README.md

 ---
 About the project
 ---
-This project presents a methodology for the analysis of fNIRS signals with Machine learning for assisting the diagnosis of Parkinson's disease.
+This project presents a methodology for the analysis of fNIRS signals with Machine learning for assisting the diagnosis of Parkinson's disease(PD).

 The following steps are performed with this code:
 1. Dataset creation